Hormone Journal

 Strengths and limitations

-Limitations include that treatment suitability depends on each person's unique health profile and should only be considered in consultation with a licensed healthcare provider.
+On the limitations side, treatment suitability depends on each person's unique health profile and should only be considered in consultation with a licensed healthcare provider.
 Insurance coverage varies by plan and province, and individual results vary based on patient adherence and biology.

 Best-for scenarios